-Thomas Parkinson was raised by his mom most of the time because his father fought in WWII.
-When Thomas Parkinson turned eighteen years old, he volunteered for the Australian Army.
-Before he left to join the Korean War, Thomas Parkinson only knew about Korea's location because his uncle was a prisoner of war (POW) in Japan during WWII and he wanted to see on a map where his uncle was being held.
+Thomas Parkinson shares how was raised by his mom most of the time because his father fought in WWII.
+He recalls that when he turned eighteen years old, he volunteered for the Australian Army.
+He remembers only knowing about Korea's location before he left to join the Korean War because his uncle was a prisoner of war (POW) in Japan during WWII.
+He shares how he wanted to see on a map where his uncle was being held.

 Korea: Unbelievable Differences Between 1952 to 2000

-Thomas Parkinson saw unbelievable differences between the time he was stationed in Korea in 1952 to 2000 during his first revisit.
-He went back four times since 2000 and the advancements in buildings, technology, and bridges is astounding.
-The changes from the Korean cardboard houses to the multi-stored houses Thomas Parkinson noted as a visible difference with lives of civilians.
+Thomas Parkinson shares how he saw unbelievable differences between the time he was stationed in Korea in 1952 to 2000 during his first revisit.
+He describes going back four times since 2000 and recalls how the advancements in buildings, technology, and bridges was astounding.
+He shares how the changes from the Korean cardboard houses to the multi-stored houses was a visible difference.

 Volunteering, Training, and Entering the Korean War

-Thomas Parkinson tried to volunteer for the Korean War when he was seventeen years old, but he was too young and had to wait until April 1951.
-All the Australians volunteered to join the military and a draft was not needed.
-Thomas Parkinson was trained in Puckapunyal, Australia for three months and then he was shipped away to Korea March 3, 1952.
+Thomas Parkinson shares how he tried to volunteer for the Korean War when he was seventeen years old but that he was too young and had to wait until April 1951.
+He recounts how all of the Australians volunteered to join the military and that no draft was needed.
+Thomas Parkinson recalls being trained in Puckapunyal, Australia, for three months and being shipped away to Korea on March 3, 1952.

 Fighting and Living in Korea From 1952-1953

-Thomas Parkinson fought from the Kansas Line and the Jamestown Line while in Korea from 1952-1953.
-While fighting and living in Korea, he ate American C-rations, slept in the trenches, and wrote letters home to his mom along with other Red Cross pen pals from England.
-His most difficult time in Korea was when a Jeep landed on him while he was surrounded by kerosene and he was helped by medics from India.
+Thomas Parkinson recalls fighting from the Kansas Line and the Jamestown Line while in Korea from 1952-1953.
+He remembers eating American C-Rations, sleeping in trenches, and writing letters home to his mom along with pen pals from England.

 The Korean War Yielded the Most Difficult and Rewarding Moments

-Thomas Parkinson's most difficult time was when a Jeep landed on his legs while there was a lot of kerosine spilling around him.
-Even though this was such a scary time, he'll never forget the Indian regiment that helped him recover in a field ambulance.
-The most rewarding moment was related to helping the Korean children in and out of Seoul and the surrounding cities.
+Thomas Parkinson shares that his most difficult time was when a Jeep landed on his legs with petrol and napalm spilling around him.
+He recalls how, even though it was such a scary time, he will never forget the Indian regiment that helped him recover in a field ambulance.
+He shares that the most rewarding moment was related to helping the Korean children in and out of Seoul and the surrounding cities.